cgta/sbt-x-sjs-plugin/README.md

 Compile
 -------
-The `base` acts as an aggregate of the other other two projects so tasks can be run from there or from each of the two projects individually.
+The base project, whatever you happen to name it, acts as an aggregate of the other other two projects so tasks can be run from there.
+Or the code can be run in each of the two projects individually.

 Gotchas
 -------